jerichodeguzman24/8_Week_SQL_Challenge/Case Study #1-Danny's Dinner/README.md

 * The main query gets the <code>customer_id</code>, <code>product_name</code>, and <code>order_date</code> column on the CTE named **first_order**.
 * Lastly, main query filtered when the <code>rank_order</code> is equals to 1, which means the earliest purchase.

-4. What is the most purchased item on the menu and how many times was it purchased by all customers?
+<strong>4.
+What is the most purchased item on the menu and how many times was it purchased by all customers?</strong>

 ```sql
 SELECT M.product_name AS product_name, COUNT(M.product_name) AS times_purchased